by John Ellis

 At that point in my senior year, things were going great.
-Basketball practice was in full swing and I was enjoying the freedom that came with being entrusted to drive myself places, sans parents.
+Basketball practice was in full swing, and I was enjoying the freedom that came with being entrusted to drive myself places, sans parents.
 In fact, as a senior, my parents had given me a level of freedom that would’ve sounded like a pipedream a year earlier.

-Driving through PCC’s campus with my windows down and my radio blaring served two purposes – it was an opportunity to give the proverbial middle-finger to fundamentalism (granted, I didn’t have the courage to do it on my own school’s campus), and it allowed me to look for someone.
+Driving through PCC’s campus with my windows down and my radio blaring served two purposes – it was an opportunity to give the proverbial middle-finger to fundamentalism (granted, I didn’t have the courage to do it on my own school’s campus), and it allowed me the opportunity to look for someone.